-- LMISF provides the IMS Signalling Bearer information to the LPCF to stop the interception of media packets and LMISF stops delivering the CC to Delivery Function 3 over the X3 reference point. - LPCF instructs the S-GW/BBIFF (as described in clause 20.1.3.2) to stop the delivery of media packets associated with the IMS Signalling Bearer. - S-GW/BBIFF stops the delivery of the media packets associated with the IMS Signalling Bearer (as described in clause 20.1.3.1) to the LMISF.
+- LMISF stops delivering the CC to Delivery Function 3 over the X3 reference point. - LMISF provides the IMS Signalling Bearer information to the S-GW/BBIFF with an instruction (as described in clause 20.1.3.3) to stop the delivery of media packets (i.e. packets from the Media Bearer) associated with the IMS Signalling Bearer. - S-GW/BBIFF stops the delivery of the media packets associated with the IMS Signalling Bearer (as described in clause 20.1.3.2) to the LMISF.